Coordinated Admission Program Universities The University of Texas at El Paso

 Approved CAP Courses at UTEP (coming soon)

 Many students are interested to find out what courses they can take during their freshman year at UT El Paso.
-Review the approved UT El Paso course listings to find out what courses are available.
-(A printable list (pdf) of approved courses is also available.)
+Review the approved UT El Paso course listings (pdf) to find out what courses are available.
 If you choose to attend UT El Paso as part of CAP, UT El Paso will contact you after you submit your online CAP agreement with information about orientation and class registration.
 Be sure to consult an academic advisor before making final decisions about the courses you take.

 Would you like to learn more about UTEP?
 You can do just that by arranging a visit to UTEP's beautiful campus.
 Call 1-877-74-MINER or schedule a tour online.